 \subsubsection{Reward}

-For each step during per episode, the Hybrid DRL agent will only get reward in the terminal state.
+For each step during per episode, the hybrid DRL agent only gets reward in the terminal state.
 For other situations, the reward is 0.
-The reward mainly aims to encourage Hybrid DRL agent to behave similar with real users.
+The reward mainly aims to encourage the hybrid DRL agent to behave similarly with real users.
 Therefore, the reward function is: